 What support will I get as a Citizens Advice Wirral volunteer?

 All volunteers are fully supported and supervised throughout their involvement.
 There will be a paid member of staff that you can turn to for extra support if you feel you need it.
-There is an Advice Consultant and Advice Support Officer on duty at each advice session to guide and assist volunteer advisers.
 We make sure that you are not put in situations that are beyond your abilities, and will work with you to help ensure that you find volunteering with us both challenging and rewarding.